xpack/web-doxygen/website/docs/api/classes/vhdl-parser-token.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Returns a new <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a> void *, by default.</p>
+Returns a new <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a> void \*, by default.

-<p>However, if you want, you can create and return subclass objects based on the value of ofKind.
+However, if you want, you can create and return subclass objects based on the value of ofKind.
 Simply add the cases to the switch for all those special cases.
-For example, if you have a subclass of <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a> called IDToken that you want to create if ofKind is ID, simply add something like :</p>
+For example, if you have a subclass of <a href="/web-doxygen/docs/api/classes/vhdl/parser/token">Token</a> called IDToken that you want to create if ofKind is ID, simply add something like :

-<p>case MyParserConstants.ID : return new IDToken(ofKind, image);</p>
+case MyParserConstants.ID : return new IDToken(ofKind, image);

-<p>to the following switch statement.
-Then you can cast matchedToken variable to the appropriate type and use sit in your lexical actions.</p>
+to the following switch statement.
+Then you can cast matchedToken variable to the appropriate type and use sit in your lexical actions.

-<p>Definition at line 110 of file <a href="/web-doxygen/docs/api/files/vhdlparser/token-h">Token.h</a>.</p>
+Definition at line 110 of file <a href="/web-doxygen/docs/api/files/vhdlparser/token-h">Token.h</a>.

 References <a href="#a48cc7b3f8164956fd940b2d53b792043">image</a> and <a href="#af4c8d87a0456cd4ce8a65662fa507bb1">Token</a>.
 </div>